 Committees require volunteers to work a minimum of three (3) shifts/days.
 Shift times vary depending on committee.
 During the volunteer registration process you will have the opportunity to select your availability.
 Please note, these times are not your final schedule, but will serve as a starting point for your Committee Chairman as they create a shift schedule.

-Tournament Trainings will be held on Saturday, January 23, 2016.
-Times and locations are TBD.
+Tournament Committee training and uniform distribution will be held on Saturday, January 21, 2017.
+(Times are TBD)

 Our ambassadors are responsible for serving as official greeters of the tournament.
 Ambassadors will greet spectators upon entering, assist with general information, distribute tournament programs and direct spectators to the Information Booth for additional information as needed.